google-research-datasets/MISeD/README.md

 **MISeD** includes 432 dialogs over meeting transcripts from the [QMSum meeting corpus](https://github.com/Yale-LILY/QMSum).
 We used 225 meetings across three domains: 134 Product Meetings (AMI), 58 Academic Meetings (ICSI), and 33 public Parliamentary Committee Meetings sourced from the Welsh Parliament and the Parliament of Canada.
-Splits are similar to the QMSum splits, in a ration of 70:15:15 for train:validation:test.
+Splits are similar to the QMSum splits, in a ratio of 70:15:15 for train:validation:test.

 Each dataset instance includes:
 1. A single dialog about a specific meeting transcript, containing up to ten query-response turns